adamisom/collab-canvas/docs/phase3/phase3e-infrastructure.md

 Before moving to Phase 3F, verify:

 ### Functionality
-- [ ] All 3 PRs merged and tested
+- [ ] All 3 PRs merged and tested (13, 14, 15)
-- [ ] Authentication migration complete
+- [ ] Authentication migration complete (Google only)
+- [ ] User profiles auto-created by Cloud Function
-- [ ] All auth providers working
+- [ ] UserProfilesContext caching profiles efficiently
 - [ ] Test suite comprehensive (70%+ coverage)
-- [ ] Performance benchmarks met
-- [ ] All documentation complete
+- [ ] All tests passing
-- [ ] AI development log finished
-- [ ] Demo video produced
+- [ ] Security rules deployed and tested

 ### Production Readiness
-- [ ] Security rules updated and tested
+- [ ] Production-grade security rules active
 - [ ] All features work with authenticated users
 - [ ] No console errors or warnings
-- [ ] Performance is acceptable
+- [ ] Basic performance testing passed (50+ shapes)
-- [ ] Documentation is submission-ready
+- [ ] Multi-user collaboration verified

 ### Quality
-- [ ] All tests passing
+- [ ] Test coverage > 70%
 - [ ] Code is clean and maintainable
 - [ ] User experience is polished
 - [ ] Real-time sync is reliable
+- [ ] Security rules block malicious operations

 ---

 ## Next Steps

-**Proceed to Phase 3F**: [Final Features](./phase3f-final.md)
+**Proceed to Phase 3F**: [Final Features & Documentation](./phase3f-final.md)

-Phase 3F adds the last advanced features: AI Agent Enhancements and Comments/Annotations.
-These are polish features that elevate the application to production quality.
+Phase 3F adds the final polish and documentation: Documentation & Demo, AI Agent Enhancements, and Comments.
+These features elevate the application to production quality and enable submission.

-**Note**: Phase 3E is a major milestone.
-The application is now production-ready with authentication, testing, and documentation.
-Phase 3F adds advanced features for power users.
+**Note**: Phase 3E is a critical milestone.
+The application infrastructure is now production-ready with authentication, testing, and security.
+Phase 3F focuses on documentation and advanced features.